Ira Mellman: Return to Yale and later years

+Genentech

-In 2007, he was recruited to Genentech as the VP of Research Oncology to replace Marc Tessier-Lavigne.
+In 2007, Mellman was recruited to Genentech as the Director of Research Oncology to replace Marc Tessier-Lavigne.
 There, the company is developing understanding of immunology and along that, immunotherapy.
+In August 2024, Roche and Genentech announced the decision to shut down its cancer immunology research department leading to the departure Mellman who has been with the company for 17 years and led the unit.
+His former doctoral students include Shannon Turley.